anshjw/data-analytics-learning/Excel/README.md

 - Copying data with the help of range
 - Moving data in between workbook
 - Customize and moving data between workbooks
+  - How to move Data From Copy & Paste
+  - Move or Copy
+  - By Formula